0ptim/DeFiChainWiki/docs/auto/Fullnode.md

 `~/.defi/defid -daemon`

-*When you upgrade from a previous version, please reindex the whole blockchaindata*
+*When you upgrade from a previous version, please reindex the whole blockchain data*

 `~/.defi/defid -reindex -daemon`